TEAMMATES/teammates/devdocs/process.md

     * The code is synced with upstream.
 GitHub should show it as 'can merge'.
       If not, ask the dev to sync with upstream.
   * If any of the above are not OK,
-    * Add comments to suggest changes.
+    * Add comments in the diff to suggest changes.
-    * Change pull request status to `s.Ongoing`
-    * Optionally, add a comment to inform the author to refine the code.
+    * Optionally, add a comment in the conversation thread to inform the author to refine the code.
   * If the code is OK on all aspects,
     * Change issue status to `s.ToMerge`